google/fscrypt/README.md

 #### I changed my login passphrase, now all my directories are inaccessible

-The PAM module `pam_fscrypt.so` should automatically detect changes to a user's login passphrase so that they can still access their encrypted directories.
-However, sometimes a user's login passphrase can become desynchronized from their login protector.
-This can happen if their login passphrase is managed by an external system, if the PAM module is not installed, or if the PAM module is not properly configured.
+Usually, the PAM module `pam_fscrypt.so` will automatically detect changes to a user's login passphrase and update the user's `fscrypt` login protector so that they retain access their login-passphrase protected directories.
+However, sometimes a user's login passphrase can become desynchronized from their `fscrypt` login protector.
+This can happen if `root` assigns the user a new passphrase without providing the old one, if the user's login passphrase is managed by an external system such as LDAP, if the PAM module is not installed, or if the PAM module is not properly configured.
 See [Enabling the PAM module](#enabling-the-pam-module) for how to configure the PAM module.

 To fix a user's login protector, find the corresponding protector ID by running